 Sustainable Energy Leaders of the Future (SELF) for High School Students

 The SELF Institute is a residential program for Maine’s rural high school students.
 The three-and-a- half day program will focus on the responsible use of forest ecosystems as a building block for sustainable and renewable energy.
 Students will explore cutting-edge forest bioproducts research at the University of Maine by participating in demonstrations, hands-on projects and field trips.
-Recreational activities at the New Balance Student Recreation Center are also planned.
+Participants will also have recreational activities at the New Balance Student Recreation Center.

-This program is a partnership between College of Engineering, Forest Bioproducts Research Institute, and University of Maine Cooperative Extension 4-H funded by the National Institute of Food and Agriculture (NIFA), USDA — Women and Minorities (WAM) in STEM Fields Program award number 2013-38503-21072.
+This program started as a partnership between College of Engineering, Forest Bioproducts Research Institute, and University of Maine Cooperative Extension 4-H funded by the National Institute of Food and Agriculture (NIFA), USDA.
+Currently SELF is funded by the College of Engineering and Forest Bioproducts Research Institute (FBRI).

 - Demonstrations of physical principles and properties of wood and wood products

 - Visiting University Forest to learn about harvest methods and systems, logging equipment and costs

 - Observation and work on chemical and physical processes in the making of transportation fuels (ethanol, jet fuel) from woody biomass and estimate the cost of manufacturing